radian-software/prescient.el/README.md

   enable `selectrum-prescient-mode`.
 * To cause your usage statistics to be saved between Emacs sessions, enable `prescient-persist-mode`.
+* To cause Emacs to use `prescient` completion style for filtering and optionally sorting:
+  1. Add the symbol `prescient` to the user option `completion-styles` to use `prescient.el` for filtering.
+It is recommended to keep the `basic` style active and after the `prescient` style, as some completion tables only work with that style.
+Each completion style is tried in turn, such that the `basic` style would only be used if the `prescient` style could not find any matching candidates.

+     ```elisp
+     (setq completion-styles '(prescient basic))
+     ```
+  2. Configure your completion UI to call `prescient-remember` on the chosen candidate so that candidates are sorted correctly.
+  3. Configure your completion UI to sort filtered candidates via `prescient-completion-sort` or a custom sorting function as needed.
+Optionally, on Emacs 27+, you can instead set `prescient-completion-enable-sort` (see below) to `t` to allow the `prescient` completion style to set sorting directly.
+This option is off by default to better work with various UIs.

 Please note that **you must load Counsel before `ivy-prescient.el`**.
 This is because loading Counsel results in a number of changes being